smtcoq/smtcoq/INSTALL.md

 small goals.
 However, if you want to check larger certificates, we recommend using SMTCoq with the
-[version of Coq with native data-structures](https://github.com/maximedenes/native-coq), following the instructions in Section
+[version of Coq with native data-structures](https://github.com/maximedenes/native-coq), following the instructions in Section "Installation from the sources".
-[Installation from the sources][Installation from the sources].

 ## Installation of the provers